SchoolOfCode/final-project-repo-hexcode/README.md

-# SERVER REPO for Group Activity Arranging Application by Team HexCode
+# BACK END SERVER REPO for application that helps you arrage activities for large groups more easily

 (Node.js -Express - REST API - PostgreSQL DB - Deployed on Heroku)